jerrycyip/evaluate-news-nlp/README.md

 - a free developers account from MeaningCloud.com (required  if you wish to use your own API token for retrieving data)
 - (not required) This project and related requirements was tracked and managed via the following [kanban board](https://trello.com/b/1Qd52LoJ/nlp-udacity-project)

-## Getting started

-It would probably be good to first get your basic project setup and functioning.
-Follow the steps from the course up to Lesson 4 but don't add Service Workers just yet.
-We won't need the service workers during development and having extra caches floating around just means there's more potential for confusion.
-So, fork this repo and begin your project setup.

-Remember that once you clone, you will still need to install everything:

-`cd` into your new folder and run:
-- `npm install`
+## Installation & Configuration

-The following loaders and plugins were installed for development, with Service Workers installed for production:
+The following loaders and plugins were installed for development, with Service Workers installed for production only:

-# Choose the necessary installation for your development mode
+### Choose the necessary installation for your development mode and preferences
 (Babel: for transpiling ECMA2016+ JavaScript to standard JavaScript) npm i -D @babel/core @babel/preset-env babel-loader (For creating separate designated css file that is transpiled from SASS)